GridProtectionAlliance/go2cs/README.md

 ## Goals

-* Convert Go code into C# so that Go code can be directly used within .NET eco-system.
+* Convert Go code into C# so that Go code can be directly used within .NET ecosystem.
   * This is the primary goal of `go2cs`.
 * Convert Go code into visually similar C# code -- see [conversion strategies](ConversionStrategies.md).
   * Go is a minimalist language, as such it provides high-level functionality provided by the compiler.
 Converted C# code will have more visible code than Go used to provide equivalent functionality, however most of this code will be behind the scenes in separate files using partial class functionality.